SAINT BOTOLPH NEIGHBORHOOD ASSOCIATION

 Our friend and neighbor John Morse

-John a longtime resident and neighborhood friend passed away on Monday, January 11th, 2021.
-John moved to Durham Street in the 1970’s and was actively involved with the first neighborhood association (SBCC) and the SBNA during his longtime residency.
+John, a longtime resident and neighborhood friend, passed away on Monday, January 11th, 2021.
+John moved to Durham Street in the 1970s and was actively involved with the first neighborhood association (SBCC) and the SBNA.
 As an appointed member to the St. Botolph Architectural Conservation District Commission for many years, John was vigilant in providing guidance to neighbors and developers on the architectural requirements of our historic district.
 He and Virginia were always out with their brooms and dustpans on clean up days beautifying the neighborhood and, for those of us who remember the St. Botolph Street Fairs, many of the signs were created by John.
 We are lucky enough to still have some of those signs and we use them for social events.
 After John retired from Polaroid, he could always be seen chatting with neighbors on his walks or while on his way to volunteer somewhere.
 John’s friendly manner and big smile was a joy to everyone and he will be missed.
 John is survived by his lovely wife, Virginia who resides at 9 Durham Street.

 Picture